 MC reinstatement vs new MC application

-Reinstating a revoked MC preserves the original MC number, FMCSA history, and skips the new-entrant safety audit (if the carrier was past 18 months pre-revocation).
-Filing a new MC requires a fresh $300 OP-1 fee, issues a new MC number, and resets the new-entrant audit clock to 18 months.
-Reinstatement is faster and cheaper when available; new MC is required after long lapses.
+Reinstating a revoked MC preserves the original MC number, FMCSA history, and skips the new-entrant safety audit under 49 CFR §385.301 (if the carrier was past 18 months pre-revocation).
+Filing a new MC requires a fresh $300 OP-1 fee under 49 USC §13908, issues a new MC number, and resets the new-entrant audit clock to 18 months - meaning FMCSA conducts an on-site or off-site safety review before granting permanent operating authority.
+Reinstatement under 49 CFR Part 365 is faster and cheaper when available; new MC is required after long lapses (typically 12+ months) where FMCSA archives the old MC record.
+Reinstatement carries a flat $80 fee (49 CFR §360.3T(f)(52)) and 4-6 week review; new MC instead pays the $300 OP-1 fee plus the new-entrant audit timeline.
+Carriers facing CSA score issues sometimes prefer new MC despite the audit overhead because new-entrant numbers start with no SMS history.

 Side-by-side comparison